Access to Capital - Loans

 What are loans?

-Loans are a form of debt financing that provide a business with capital that can be used to help grow small to mid-sized businesses.
+Loans are a form of debt financing that provide a business with money that can be used to help it launch or grow.
 Loans are offered through a variety of entities, including local municipalities, federal agencies, nonprofit lenders, community lending institutions, banks, credit unions, and more.
 The Council of Development Finance Agencies (CDFA) - Food Systems & Access to Capital White Paper provides more information and examples of debt financing.

 How can loans be used?